Hector-Chong/Hector-Chong/README.md

 ### Hi there 👋

 My name is Héctor Chong.
-I am a full-stack developer focusing on building mobile and Web S in Waterloo, Canada.
+I am a full-stack developer focusing on building mobile and Web applications in Waterloo, Canada.

 ## Ça va 👋